qcode-software/qcode-tcl/doc/global-json-response.md

 This procedure validates input against the data model and modifies the `record` object of the response accordingly.

 ### Custom Validation Handlers
 Custom validation handlers are used to manually validate input.
-As such, any manual validation should also set up the `record` object of the response with the result of validation.
+As such, any manual validation should also set up the `record` object of the response with the result of validation as well as setting the status appropriately.

 ### Request Handlers
 Request handlers will often want to redirect the client to another URL after handling the request and therefore should set up the `action` object of the response.